 - Does that make it feel like it was an important speech?

-- A secondary source provides a "bigger picture" of an event rather than one person's perspective of the event.
+A secondary source provides a bigger picture of an event rather than one person's perspective of the event.

-- Are both types of sources important to history?
+Are both sources important to history?

 Continue on to the Got It? section to do some digging for sources!